Now streaming on:

 “My Policeman” is surface-level queer representation lacking in visual imagination and begging for better performances.
 It’s the kind of glacially paced movie that sticks around for two hours and tells its viewer nothing new; a series of moving images without any sense of emotion or wonder.
 “My Policeman” commits the gravest of crimes—it’s soulless.

-This review was filed from the Toronto International Film Festival.
+This review was filed from the Toronto International Film Festival on September 12.
 "My Policeman" arrives in theaters on October 21 and will be available on Prime Video on November 4.

 Harry Styles as Tom Burgess